1. Can all NYU law students apply to the Hays Program?

 Print or type your full name, telephone number, e-mail address, list of courses, writing sample, letter, and any other material you provide.

 6. What’s the process for selecting Fellows?

 The Directors and current Fellows review all applications in the light of the student’s demonstrated interest and effectiveness in civil liberties and other aspects of public interest law, research and writing skills, and academic record.
 All applicants are interviewed by Professor Sylvia A. Law, and a current Fellow.
-The Directors and current Fellows then meet to discuss all applications and to select about a dozen candidates for an interview with Professor Norman Dorsen and Professor Helen Hershkoff.
+The Directors and current Fellows then meet to discuss all applications and to select about a dozen candidates for an interview with Professor Helen Hershkoff and Professor Marty Guggenheim.
 After those interviews, the Directors meet to select the new Fellows.